Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: INTRODUCTION

 Existing solutions to this QPI kernel extraction problem are either zoom into each isolated defect in a small defect-free region \cite{sharma2021multi}, or try to extract a dispersion relation in a field of view with many defects directly \cite{hoffman2002imaging}.
-Both approaches have disadvantages.
-For images taken in a small field of view, momentum space resolution is reduced.
-For images with many defects generating overlapping QPI patterns, the compromised S/N prevents the extraction of momentum space electronic structure with highest precision.
-This motivates our strategy of using \textbf{machine learning to analyze images} of large regions with \textbf{multiple defects and extract the kernel}.
+When images are taken in a small field of view, momentum space resolution is reduced.
+Therefore, for images with many defects generating overlapping QPI patterns, the compromised S/N prevents the extraction of momentum space electronic structure with highest precision\cite{Zhang_2020,hsu2017unsupervised}.
+This motivates our strategy of designing \textbf{machine learning approaches to analyze images} of large regions with \textbf{multiple defects and extract the kernel}.

-We propose to leverage the power of convolutional neural networks (CNNs) to learn spatial patterns in the observed QPI signal and the expressive latent representations of a variational autoencoder (VAE) \cite{kingma2014auto,rezende2014stochastic} to infer the underlying scattering kernel.
-A straightforward solution is to design an encoder that jointly takes $\mathcal{Y}$ and $\mathcal{M}$ as input and directly decodes the scattering kernel $\mathcal{A}$ using another decoder (as shown in Fig.~\ref{fig:example}).
-However, this direct approach suffers from poor performance due to the difficulty of learning a stable mapping from observations to kernels in a highly entangled space, as we demonstrate later in our evaluation results\cite{locatello2019challenging,kingma2019introduction}.
+We propose to leverage the power of convolutional neural networks (CNNs)~\cite{lecun2002gradient} to learn spatial patterns in the observed QPI signal and the expressive latent representations of a variational autoencoder (VAE) \cite{kingma2014auto,kingma2019introduction} to infer the underlying scattering kernel.
+A straightforward solution is to employ an encoder-decoder that jointly takes $\mathcal{Y}$ and $\mathcal{M}$ as input and directly decodes the scattering kernel $\mathcal{A}$ (e.g., using a single VAE in the solution shown by Fig.~\ref{fig:example}).
+However, this direct decoding approach may suffer from poor performance due to the difficulty in learning a stable mapping from observations with overlapping kernels to a single kernel in a highly entangled space, as we demonstrate later in our evaluation results.